cccbr/runningatower/content/docs/130-bells/index.md

 In earlier times, white spirit was widely used to remove oil or grease, but it is now recognised that this is harmful to health and difficult to dispose of safely.
 Low volatile organic compound (VOC) degreasers are now widely available and must be used for cleaning.
 See [Health & Safety](../040-health-and-safety/#hazardous-materials).
 {{</hint>}}

 -  Bird droppings will reveal the need to check the tower’s bird protection – possibly damaged netting on the louvres.
-Small amounts of bird droppings can be removed with a damp cloth, but extensive bird ingress requires specialist cleaning because of the risk of infection, see [Health & Safety](../040-health-and-safety/#hazardous-materials).
+Small amounts of bird droppings can be removed with a damp cloth, but extensive bird ingress requires specialist cleaning because of the risk of infection.

 Water stains may reveal problems with weather protection, or damage to the roof.
 This will require action by the church authorities.